 Of course, if you hide and protect yourself, you’ll also miss the rich experiences of love and relationships.

-7 Ways to Clear the Roadblocks to Loving Again
+7 Ways to Clear the Roadblocks and Love Again

-Here are 7 roadblocks you’ve likely encountered on the way back to love and how to open your heart again.
+Here are 7 roadblocks you’ve likely encountered on the way back to love and how to open your heart so you can love again.

 1. Scared you’ll suffer hurt again.